IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

     }

-``AddAuthentication`` adds the authentication services to DI and configures ``"Bearer"`` as the default scheme.
-The Api now recognizes the IdentityServer token service as the ``Authority``, requires communication through ``http`` and presents itself as ``api1``.
-``AddIdentityServerAuthentication`` adds the IdentityServer access token validation handler into DI for use by the authentication services.
+``AddAuthentication`` adds the authentication services to DI and configures ``"Bearer"`` as the default scheme. ``AddIdentityServerAuthentication`` adds the IdentityServer access token validation handler into DI for use by the authentication services.
 ``UseAuthentication`` adds the authentication middleware to the pipeline so authentication will be performed automatically on every call into the host.

 Navigating to the controller ``http://localhost:5001/identity`` on a browser should return a 401 status code.
 This means your API requires a credential and is now protected by IdentityServer.